Evaluating multi-season occupancy models with autocorrelation fitted to heterogeneous datasets: Model and methods

-We also fitted the \texttt{stPGocc} model to the data of the four remaining species -- the false ringlet \textit{Coenonympha oedippus} (Fabricius, 1787), the marsh fritillary \textit{Euphydryas aurinia} (Rottemburg, 1775), the small copper \textit{Lycaena phlaeas} (Linnaeus, 1761), and the meadow brown \textit{Maniola jurtina} (Linnaeus, 1758) -- at the buffer scale, and used weakly informative priors for $\phi$.
-These results are presented in Supporting Information F (see the Data Availability Statement).
+The \texttt{stPGocc} model was fitted to the data of the four remaining species: the false ringlet \textit{Coenonympha oedippus} (Fabricius, 1787), the marsh fritillary \textit{Euphydryas aurinia} (Rottemburg, 1775), the small copper \textit{Lycaena phlaeas} (Linnaeus, 1761), and the meadow brown \textit{Maniola jurtina} (Linnaeus, 1758).
+These analyses were done at the greater Bordeaux scale, and we used weakly informative priors for $\phi$ ($\phi \sim U(3,60)$).
+These results are presented in Supporting Information G (see the Data Availability Statement).

-In another analysis, using the empirical data (section 2.7), we tested the sensitivity of the \texttt{stPGocc} model results to an informative prior for $\phi$ where $\phi\sim U(0.5,3)$ (as in \citet{bajcz2024within}).
-Here, a substantial prior-posterior overlap is expected for $\hat\phi$ because it constrains the MCMC sampler on specific regions of the parameter's distribution \citep{cole20202parameter}.
+In another analysis, we tested the sensitivity of the \texttt{stPGocc} model results to the prior chosen for $\phi$.
+Here, we replaced the weakly informative prior $\phi \sim U(3,60)$ by a more informative one $\phi \sim U(0.5,3)$, as in \citet{bajcz2024within}.
+A substantial prior-posterior overlap is expected for $\hat\phi$ because the informative prior constrains the MCMC sampler on specific regions of the parameter's distribution \citep{cole20202parameter}.

-Additionally, using empirical data, we tested the sensitivity of the results (in particular the autocorrelation parameters) to using the butterfly data covering the full Nouvelle-Aquitaine region.
+Additionally, we tested the sensitivity of the results (in particular the autocorrelation parameters) to models fitted to butterfly data covering the full Nouvelle-Aquitaine region.
 Occupancy data from 15 years and $I$=17,250 $1 \times 1$ km cells were used to fit the model.
-Here, we added the linear effect of natural grassland cover (inexistent within the buffer) as common blue occupancy predictor.
-Analyses were done with weak and informative priors.
+Here, we added the linear effect of natural grassland cover (inexistent within the greater Bordeaux area) as common blue occupancy predictor.
+Analyses were done with NNGP=15 spatial neighbors, and weak and informative priors for $\phi$.
 Out-of-sample predictions from the model were made for the full Nouvelle-Aquitaine dataset.
-To avoid RAM constraints we used 50,000 iterations each one of three MCMC chains, burn-in of 48,000 iterations, batch length of 100 iterations, and thinning each 5 iterations.
+To avoid RAM constraints, we used 50,000 iterations each one of three MCMC chains, burn-in of 48,000 iterations, batch length of 100 iterations, and thinning each 5 iterations.
 These settings yielded 1,200 posterior distribution draws per parameter.
-To avoid RAM errors, we made predictions using small groups of cells (61 groups of 1,500 cells) one at a time, and obtained the average of $\mathbb{E}(\hat{\psi_{i}})$ and $\mathbb{E}(\hat{\omega_{i}})$ per site and across posterior distribution draws.
+To avoid RAM errors, we made predictions using small groups of cells (61 groups of 1,500 cells) one at a time, and obtained the averages $\mathbb{E}(\hat{\psi_{i}})$ and $\mathbb{E}(\hat{\omega_{i}})$ per site and across posterior distribution draws.
 Subsequently, these values were projected onto maps.